syntek-lang/docs/docs/spec/builtins.md

 ## Object

-The `Object` class is the starting point for all values in Syntek.
+The `Object` class is the starting point for classes in Syntek.
+All classes implicitly extend `Object`.

 ```syntek
 class Object